syncfusion-content/xamarin-docs/Xamarin/SfKanban/Getting Started.md

 {% endhighlight %}
 {% endtabs %}

-You can also set `AutoGenerateColumns` property to true in which you don't need to define the columns as mentioned in the above example.
-This will create columns depending on the `ColumnMappingPath` property for all the distinct values in `ItemsSource`.
+You can also set [`AutoGenerateColumns`](http://help.syncfusion.com/cr/cref_files/xamarin/sfkanban/Syncfusion.SfKanban.XForms~Syncfusion.SfKanban.XForms.SfKanban~AutoGenerateColumns.html) property to true in which you don't need to define the columns as mentioned in the above example.
+This will create columns depending on the [`ColumnMappingPath`](http://help.syncfusion.com/cr/cref_files/xamarin/sfkanban/Syncfusion.SfKanban.XForms~Syncfusion.SfKanban.XForms.SfKanban~ColumnMappingPath.html) property for all the distinct values in [`ItemsSource`](http://help.syncfusion.com/cr/cref_files/xamarin/sfkanban/Syncfusion.SfKanban.XForms~Syncfusion.SfKanban.XForms.SfKanban~ItemsSource.html).

-When the columns are auto-generated, you can handle the `ColumnsGenerated` event to customize the columns after they are added to the `ActualColumns` collection in `SfKanban`.
+When the columns are auto-generated, you can handle the [`ColumnsGenerated`](http://help.syncfusion.com/cr/cref_files/xamarin/sfkanban/Syncfusion.SfKanban.XForms~Syncfusion.SfKanban.XForms.SfKanban~ColumnsGenerated_EV.html) event to customize the columns after they are added to the [`ActualColumns`](http://help.syncfusion.com/cr/cref_files/xamarin/sfkanban/Syncfusion.SfKanban.XForms~Syncfusion.SfKanban.XForms.SfKanban~ActualColumns.html) collection in SfKanban.

 ##Working with workflows

-A Kanban workflow is a set of `Category` and  `AllowedTransitions`, that an item moves through during its lifecycle and typically represents processes within your organization.
+A Kanban workflow is a set of [`Category`](http://help.syncfusion.com/cr/cref_files/xamarin/sfkanban/Syncfusion.SfKanban.XForms~Syncfusion.SfKanban.XForms.KanbanColumn~Categories.html) and ['AllowedTransitions'](http://help.syncfusion.com/cr/cref_files/xamarin/sfkanban/Syncfusion.SfKanban.XForms~Syncfusion.SfKanban.XForms.KanbanWorkflow~AllowedTransitions.html), that an item moves through during its lifecycle and typically represents processes within your organization.

-`Category` represents a state of an item at a particular point in a specific workflow.
+[`Category`](http://help.syncfusion.com/cr/cref_files/xamarin/sfkanban/Syncfusion.SfKanban.XForms~Syncfusion.SfKanban.XForms.KanbanColumn~Categories.html) represents a state of an item at a particular point in a specific workflow.
 An item can be in only one category at a specific point of time.

-`AllowedTransitions` is a list of categories to where the card can be moved from the current category.
+['AllowedTransitions'](http://help.syncfusion.com/cr/cref_files/xamarin/sfkanban/Syncfusion.SfKanban.XForms~Syncfusion.SfKanban.XForms.KanbanWorkflow~AllowedTransitions.html) is a list of categories to where the card can be moved from the current category.

 ## Creating the workflows
-Initialize `Workflows` property with a list of `KanbanWorkflow` instances.
+Initialize [`Workflows`](http://help.syncfusion.com/cr/cref_files/xamarin/sfkanban/Syncfusion.SfKanban.XForms~Syncfusion.SfKanban.XForms.SfKanban~Workflows.html) property with a list of [`KanbanWorkflow`](http://help.syncfusion.com/cr/cref_files/xamarin/sfkanban/Syncfusion.SfKanban.XForms~Syncfusion.SfKanban.XForms.KanbanWorkflow.html) instances.
 Each instance represents a workflow in Kanban.
 The following code example illustrates how this can be done.

 {% highlight C# %}